DFE-Digital/register-early-career-teachers-public/documentation/communication-emails-to-schools/reg-open-to-sit.md

 ## DfE Sign-in account and service access

 DfE Sign-in is a single sign-on service that provides access to DfE services.
-Your school might already use it for other DfE services.
+Your school might already use it for other DfE services and you might already have a DfE Sign-in account.

 If you do not have a DfE Sign-in account, [you can create one](https://services.signin.education.gov.uk/).